Yuliia-M-QA/QA_Portfolio_Librus/Test_Cases.md

 2. Click on Zaloguj
 3. Click on 'Przypomnij hasło' under the password field
 4. Opens the page https://portal.librus.pl/rodzina/synergia/loguj
-5. Follow the rquirement> Enter e-mail>Press 'Wuślij'
+5. Follow the requirement> Enter e-mail>Press 'Wuślij'
 6. Check your e-mail

 **Expected Result:**